eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-10-22-http-live-channel.md

 ### Live commands via HTTP API
 When using the HTTP API the `channel` parameter can either be specified via HTTP Header or via HTTP query parameter.
-In the shown examples below both ways are equivalent to specify the `live` channel.
+In the examples below both ways are possible to specify the channel parameter.

 #### Live command with HTTP Header
 ```